remyoudompheng/yamaquasi/README_classgroup.md

 Cado-NFS is the fastest option for primes over 55 bits that cannot use the scipy-based Wiedemann algorithm implementation.
 A very slow implementation using generic sparse matrices from SageMath is also available as a fallback.

+The current implementation can fail if the group has unusually large p^k torsion.

 ## Examples